 The RNS IteratorContext resource is designed specifically for the purpose of maintaining stateful properties related to iterative operations.
 This is particularly necessary when listing a potentially large directory, since the application may not want to have all of the subentries returned in a single message and therefore may request to receive the list in segments.
 To ensure each segment is internally consistent within a projected list, the RNS service MUST support a point-in-time result-set reflecting the entire list at the time the initial list request was processed.
 The IteratorContext then enables subsequent list requests to be made that retrieve segment by segment from the point-in-time result-set maintained on the service end.
-Consequently, IteratorContexts are automatically constructed for every list request and SHOULD be destroyed after the iterator has been exhausted.
+For every new list request a new IteratorContext MUST be constructed and SHOULD be destroyed after the iterator has been exhausted.
 The resource properties document associated with the IteratorContext resource is described in further detail in the next section.